MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/quickstart-client-sdk.md

 ### Matchmaking with multiple local users

 When matchmaking with multiple local users, instead of passing in one **PFEntityKey** to either the **PFMultiplayerCreateMatchmakingTicket** or the **PFMultiplayerJoinMatchmakingTicketFromId** functions, you need to pass in a list of keys.
-Similarly, you will need to pass in a list of attributes for each user.
+Similarly, you'll need to pass in a list of attributes for each user.
 Each list entry position should correspond with each other.
 Meaning that the first entry in attributes list should be the attributes for the first player in the **PFEntityKey** list.

 ```cpp
 const char* yourQueueName = ...; // This is the name of the queue you configured in Game Manager.